UWSEDS-aut17/uwseds-group-nw-climate-crew/Docs/comp_design.md

 Ultimately the goal of this component is to provide a single entry point to the project for outside users.
 We wish to have a product that for the purpose of the class presentation can be served on a cloud provider but also has easy enough setup that it can be launched locally.

+#### Further Details
+The user interface will be formatted as a locally hosted web app with the following sub-components:
+* create_static: generates the static components of the web app, including app header, broad overview description, and instructions for app use.
+Input: text to be displayed, either as a raw string or a separate text file (for longer descriptions).
+Output: Dash commands for generating the static components.
+* create_map: generates an interactive map (base state) displaying the Columbia riverbed region with options to overlay color-coded icons representing salmon populations for different regions during a selected time period.
+Input: default salmon species (factor) and time (int) selections.
+Output: Dash commands for generating a graph component.
+* update_species: updates the salmon map based on user-selected values for salmon species to display (checklist?
+Drop-down menu?).
+Input: user-selected values for salmon species (Factor with a value for each species).
+Output: Dash commands for generating an updated map graphic.
+* update_time: updates the salmon map based on user-selected values for time-period to display (slider the user can drag, with time determined by slider position).
+Input: user-selected value for time (int).
+Output: Dash commands for generating an updated map graphic.
+* launch_app.py: script to set up and locally launch the FutureFish app, with the default values for the interactive visualization component.